project-chip/connectedhomeip/examples/pigweed-app/nrfconnect/README.md

 > terminal before building. `$GNUARMEMB_TOOLCHAIN_PATH` and
 > `$ZEPHYR_TOOLCHAIN_VARIANT` must be set manually.

+Make sure that you run activate.sh script, as it is necessary to build Pigweed library and it can be done, by typing following command:

+        $ source scripts/activate.sh

 After your environment is set up, you are ready to build the example.
 The recommended tool for building and flashing the device is [west](https://docs.zephyrproject.org/latest/guides/west/).

-The following commands will build the `lighting-app` example:
+The following commands will build the `pigweed-app` example:

-        $ cd ~/connectedhomeip/examples/lighting-app/nrfconnect
+        $ cd ~/connectedhomeip/examples/pigweed-app/nrfconnect

         # If this is a first time build or if `build` directory was deleted
         $ west build -b nrf52840dk_nrf52840